 A Look Back at PSA’s Checkered History

 PSA started in July of 1991 when David Hall, owner of the biggest coin grading company PCCG, decided to launch a separate card grading service.
-PSA wasn’t the first, however, as Alan Hager founded ASA prior to the formation of PSA.
+PSA wasn’t the first, however, as Alan Hager founded ASA before the formation of PSA.

 Hager actually patented the card grading holder and the grading system (1-10) and licensed it to PSA and other card grading companies.
 From what I’ve learned, Hager was doctoring many of his own cards and encapsulating them in ASA holders.
 Thus if you find an ASA-graded card, tread carefully.